Redevelopment and PURA

 Why is redevelopment important to Pueblo’s future?

-Redevelopment enables communities like Pueblo to redevelop and maintain a strong urban core, essential to economic health.
-It enhances and expands local businesses, renovates declining housing stock and improves public infrastructure systems and facilities.
-Redevelopment also helps encourage new housing and businesses to locate within already developed areas.
-It helps reduce crime and long commutes, promotes affordable housing and helps preserve the environment.
+Urban Renewal in Pueblo enables our community to redevelop and maintain a strong urban core, essential to economic health.
+It enhances and expands local businesses, renovates declining housing, and improves public infrastructure systems and facilities.
+The redevelopment helps encourage new housing and businesses to locate within already developed areas.
+Furthermore, it reduces crime and long commutes, promotes affordable housing, and helps preserve the environment.

 What can redevelopment do for my neighborhood?

-Redevelopment can help implement a revitalization effort for areas or conditions unattractive to private-sector developers, such as a deteriorating shopping center, an environmentally contaminated site or an industrial area that is no longer in operation.
-Redevelopment plans are always created with input from the area affected and adopted so they can respond to a neighborhood’s unique vision and needs.
+Redevelopment plans are always created with input from the area affected so they can respond to a neighborhood’s unique vision and needs.

-In Pueblo, redevelopment plans have helped in neighborhoods to:
+Urban renewal plans in Pueblo have helped neighborhoods to:

 - Stimulate private investment by using new public revenues created by the redevelopment